SpookySnek/electron-test/README.md

 # To run:
 Simply clone the repo, open a terminal and type "npm install".
 Afterwards type "npm start".
-The program is not made into an executable since it is still being worked on
+The program is not made into an executable since it is still very much a work in progress.